abpframework/abp/docs/en/modules/cms-kit/tags.md

 ## Enabling the Tag Management Feature

 By default, CMS Kit features are disabled.
 Therefore, you need to enable the features you want, before starting to use it.
 You can use the [Global Feature](../../framework/infrastructure/global-features.md) system to enable/disable CMS Kit features on development time.
-Alternatively, you can use the ABP Framework's [Feature System](../../framework/infrastructure/features.md) to disable a CMS Kit feature on runtime.
+Alternatively, you can use the ABP's [Feature System](../../framework/infrastructure/features.md) to disable a CMS Kit feature on runtime.

 > Check the ["How to Install" section of the CMS Kit Module documentation](index.md#how-to-install) to see how to enable/disable CMS Kit features on development time.